jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 # math: true
 ---

 Markdown is a lightweight markup language used to make webpages easier on on the eye when displayed and simplier to read in plain text format.
-Markdown is widely popular due to its ease of use and that it is accepted by many applications such as documentation systems, note-taking applications, messaging systems and content management systems.
+Markdown is widely popular due to its ease of use and its acceptance by many applications such as documentation systems, note-taking applications and messaging systems.

 The below examples showcase some of the basic Markdown syntax elements, however, there are more features and Markdown flavours available depending on the Markdown implementation or specific application you're using.
 For further information on markdown and a more robust syntax list please review https://www.markdownguide.org/